INRA Logo

 Types of AI Hallucinations in Research

-Recognizing different types of hallucinations helps you develop targeted verification strategies.
-Here are the most common categories you'll encounter:
+Recognizing different hallucination types helps you develop targeted verification strategies:

 The most dangerous for researchers - AI creates convincing but non-existent citations.